Best Phlebotomy Schools in Missouri

 • Flexible schedules if you need evening or weekend classes.

-• Job placement assistance or career counseling.
+• career services assistance or career counseling.

-Clinical Training and Safety
+Clinical training and safety

 Most phlebotomy programs in Missouri include on-site lab practice followed by clinical rotations.
 During training, you’ll learn: